sveinpg/build-your-own-react/README.md

 :running: Third time's the charm, run those tests! `npm run test3`

-## 4. Primitive types
+## 4. Primitive types and empty elements

-Your next task is to handle primitive types like `number` and `string`.
+Your next task is to handle primitive types like `number` and `string`, as well as empty elements.
-Unlike HTML elements and React components, primitive types are not represented with a React element.
+Unlike HTML elements and React components, primitive types and empty elements are not represented as a standard React element.
-Moreover, they are not represented with an object with a `type` field.
+Moreover, they are not represented as an object with a `type` field.
 Instead they are represented with their own value.
-Because of this primitive types are always children of another React element.
+Because of this primitive types and empty elements are always leafs nodes (i.e. children of another React element).

 The following call to `ReactDOM.render()`..